How To Graph 6 X

 • Q: Can I use a graphing calculator to graph y = 6x?
 A: Yes, most graphing calculators can easily handle this.
 Simply input the equation y = 6x and the calculator will display the graph.

 • Q: What if the equation isn't in the form y = mx + b?
 A: You can rearrange the equation to this form.
-For example, if you have 6x - y = 0, you can rearrange it to y = 6x.
+As an example, if you have 6x - y = 0, you can rearrange it to y = 6x.
 Other equations may require more complex algebraic manipulation.

 • Q: What is the difference between a linear and a non-linear equation?
 A: A linear equation always graphs as a straight line, while a non-linear equation graphs as a curve (parabola, hyperbola, etc.).